Skip to main content

 De Haar Castle, locally known as Kasteel de Haar, lies next to the village of Haarzuilens in the province of Utrecht in the Netherlands.

 De Haar Castle is probably the most visited castle in the Netherlands, after Muiden Castle.
-This Gothic fairy-tale castle we see today however was built from 1892 till 1912 with incorporation of the large 15th century ruins of the original castle.
+This Gothic fairy-tale castle we see today however, was built from 1892 to 1912 with the incorporation of the large 15th-century ruins of the original castle.

-In 1890 his son, baron Etienne van Zuylen van Nijevelt, inherited the impressive ruins of De Haar Castle.
-He had always been fascinated about his family history and had fantasized about rebuilding De Haar Castle on a grand scale as a monument of his family history.
+In 1890, his son, Baron Etienne van Zuylen van Nijevelt, inherited the impressive ruins of De Haar Castle.
+He had always been fascinated by his family history and had fantasized about rebuilding De Haar Castle on a grand scale as a monument to his family history.
 In 1887, however, he had married the French baroness Helene de Rothschild (member of the extremely wealthy De Rothschild family), which enabled him to make his fantasy come true.

-In 1892 the rebuilding of the castle started under the direction of the famous Dutch architect dr. PJH.
-Cuypers who also built the Rijksmuseum in Amsterdam and rebuilt Oude Loo Castle.
+In 1892, the rebuilding of the castle started under the direction of the famous Dutch architect Dr. PJH.
+Cuypers, who also built the Rijksmuseum in Amsterdam and rebuilt Oude Loo Castle.
 It's his neo-Gothic interpretation of the medieval De Haar Castle we see today.
 Cuypers followed the original outline of the castle and based the layout of the castle as much as possible on what was left.
-On other parts he built his views of an ideal medieval castle.
-The interior of the castle was rebuilt in a luxurious style, it was equipped with electricity and the former courtyard, covered with a large roof, was turned into a large hall.
-Also the entrance was relocated to the northeastern wall.
-A new bailey with an entrance gate was rebuild on the original foundations.
+On the other parts, he built his views of an ideal medieval castle.
+The interior of the castle was rebuilt luxuriously; it was equipped with electricity, and the former courtyard, covered with a large roof, was turned into a large hall.
+Also, the entrance was relocated to the northeastern wall.
+A new bailey with an entrance gate was rebuilt on the original foundations.

-The castle is now surrounded by a large park but this wasn't always so.
-From medieval times until 1898 the village of Haarzuilens had been situated around the castle.
-The entire village was torn down and rebuild 1.5 kilometers to the west.
-The village chapel however was rebuilt and incorporated in the new park.
+The castle is now surrounded by a large park, but this wasn't always so.
+From medieval times until 1898, the village of Haarzuilens had been situated around the castle.
+The entire village was torn down and rebuilt 1.5 kilometers to the west.
+The village chapel, however, was rebuilt and incorporated in the new park.
 This park, which had to be a full-grown park as soon as possible, was created by transporting 7000(!)
 40-year-old trees to De Haar Castle from all over the province of Utrecht.

-Although this may not be an entirely medieval castle I do recommend it.
-The 50-minutes tour shows a lot of the great aristocratic splendor of the beginning of the 20th century.
-It's now used as a museum except in September of each year when it's privately inhabited by the Van Zuylen van Nijevelt family.
+Although this may not be an entirely medieval castle, I do recommend it.
+The 50-minute tour shows a lot of the great aristocratic splendor of the beginning of the 20th century.
+It's now used as a museum, except in September of each year when it's privately inhabited by the Van Zuylen van Nijevelt family.

 Gallery